|Andrew Carnegie, c 1868|

 These images are of buildings purported to be the Rebecca Street property of the Carnegie family in Allegheny City.
 The one above has been identified as such by a PBS biography.
 The one to the right is identified as such from the March 30 1913 edition of the Pittsburgh Gazette Times.
 Both clippings are from the Oakland Carnegie Library files on Carnegie's life.

 Carnegie's business interests took him abroad for extended periods.
 Thus while he owned Fairfield from 1861-67, it wasn't much of a home to him.
-By 1867 he'd relocated to New York City, turning Fairfield over to younger brother Tom and his growing family.
-When visiting Pittsburgh thereafter, Carnegie would often lodge at the Union Depot Hotel adjacent to Union Station downtown.
+By 1867 he'd permanently relocated to New York City and turned Fairfield over to younger brother Tom and sister-in-law Lucy for their growing family.
+When visiting Pittsburgh thereafter, Carnegie would either invite himself to Fairfield or lodge at the Union Depot Hotel adjacent to Union Station downtown.

 |Burning of Union Depot & Station, |